Log configuration and usage for Supply Chain Security Tools - Store

 • Minimum does not output any logs.

-• Less outputs a single log line indicating the current verbosity level is configured in Metadata Store when the application starts.
+• Less outputs a single log line indicating that the current verbosity level is configured in Metadata Store when the application starts.

 • Default outputs API endpoint access information.